farzadshayanfar/farzadshayanfar/README.md

 I'm a freelance programmer who has been doing student projects or worked as a research assistant in different research labarotaries for the past 5 years.
 Since 2021, I have started getting into 3D model designing and game development and I'm really passionate about it.

 I accept remote job offers.
-My full-time services, including desktop application development, game development, or doing research related data science costs $500 usd per month.

 📧 farzad.shayanfar@hotmail.com
 </br>